Deploying IP Fabric Virtual Machine (VM)

 - Deploy the OVA to your vSphere environment as described in Deploy an OVF or OVA Template.

-- Edit VM settings and adjust according to your network size as described in the Operational Requirements section.
+- Edit VM settings and adjust according to your network size as described in the Operational Requirements section.- Change CPU count.

 - Change memory size.